SX(1) General Commands Manual SX(1)

 sx can be used to replace both xinit(1) and startx(1) for starting an Xorg(1) server with an initial client.
 By default sx will attempt to execute XDG_CONFIG_HOME/sx/sxrc unless a command is provided.
 The command may have additional arguments.

 sx will attempt to inherit the exit status from the Xorg(1) server.
-Otherwise it is 0.
+If sx was signalled then the exit status will reflect this, otherwise it will be zero.

 This environment references a file which stores authorisation entries used to secure Xorg(1).
 If this environment is not set then sx will create and use XDG_DATA_HOME/sx/xauthority instead while also exporting this value to XAUTHORITY.